Audi four rings logo.

 Quick Links (i.e. Blog)

-| MSRP | Engine | HP | Manufactured |
+MSRP | Engine | HP | Manufactured |

-| n/a | v6 | 225.0 | 2000 |
+n/a | v6 | 225.0 | 2000 |

-But that's not all: the "Steppenwolf" project also provides evidence of the kind of "Vorsprung durch Technik" thinking that has become synonymous with the brand, making use of Audi's quattro expertise and experience with a height-adjustable air suspension.
+The "Steppenwolf" project also provides evidence of the kind of "Vorsprung durch Technik" thinking that has become synonymous with the brand, making use of Audi's quattro expertise and experience with a height-adjustable air suspension.

-The free-revving 3,2-litre V6 engine develops 165 kW and 320 Nm of torque across a wide rev range, accelerating the Steppenwolf from 0-100 km/h in under eight seconds and pushing it to a top speed of well over 230 km/h.
+The 3,2-litre V6 engine develops 165 kW and 320 Nm of torque across a wide rev range, accelerating the Steppenwolf from 0-100 km/h in under eight seconds and pushing it to a top speed of well over 230 km/h.

 The quattro permanent four-wheel drive system ensures maximum traction and excellent directional stability in all conditions, and in all types of terrain.